nightscout/trio-docs/docs/EN/Analyze/EvaluateBasal.md

    - <i>Are you in open loop?</i>

    :::{caution}
-   Until you understand how the Open-iAPS algorithm works, you should only make basal adjustments after basal testing in an open loop.
+   Until you understand how the Trio algorithm works, you should only make basal adjustments after basal testing in an open loop.
    :::

 2. <b>Is this a one-time event, or does it happen consistently over multiple days?</b>